-Chromecast, for example, won’t let you stream Amazon Prime.
-If you have the NOW TV app on your iPad, you can’t connect it to your TV and watch it on the larger screen.
+For example, if you have the NOW TV app on your iPad, you can’t connect it to your TV and watch it on the larger screen.

 For a full rundown on what streaming devices support what services, check out our guide to turning your TV into a smart TV.

-Streaming live TV isn’t as ubiquitous as on-demand TV — for now.
-It’s steadily growing in popularity, but options are still more limited than streaming catch-up TV.
+Streaming live TV isn’t as easy or available as on-demand TV — for now.
+It’s steadily growing in popularity, but the options are still more limited than streaming catch-up TV.

 Premium channels are a bit easier to stream live.
 Both Sky Sports and BT Sport have dedicated apps so you can always watch your favourite matches no matter where you are.